kubernetes-sigs/kind/site/content/docs/contributing/project-scope.md

 Some things we can likely never cover in a reasonable way:

-- cloud provider / CCM
+- Cloud provider / CCM
-- some of the node testing
+- Some of the node testing
-- being a strange alternative library to "docker compose" etc.
+- Being a strange alternative library to "docker compose" etc.
-- replacing [Phippy][phippy] ❤️ 🦒 ❤️
+- Replacing [Phippy][phippy] ❤️ 🦒 ❤️
 - ...